8 Habits That Can Help You Slim Down

-The toxins, chemicals, and compounds riddling our food supply and self-care products are contributing to the nation’s collective fat creep.
-Study after study shows that organochlorine compounds, specifically, adversely affect the body’s ability to oxidize fat—they resist being metabolized and are readily stored in fatty tissue.
+Studies suggest that organochlorine compounds may adversely affect the body’s ability to oxidize fat—they resist being metabolized and are readily stored in fatty tissue.
 These compounds have been found in plastics, herbicides, and pesticides, as well as chlorine-based household products.

 Go organic and avoid toxins wherever you can, whenever you can.
 If that means you buy organic versions of your five favorite fruits and veggies—or you fill your entire cart with them—that’s great.
 If it can mean buying a HEPA-grade medical air filter for your home, it’s also good.
-Any choice you make that eliminates toxic chemicals in your life is health-affirming.
 Plus, nontoxic can be cheaper sometimes, particularly when it comes to household cleaning products.
-Baking soda, lemon, olive oil, and vinegar are all effective nontoxic cleaners—and you can cook with them, too!
+Baking soda, lemon, olive oil, and vinegar are all effective nontoxic cleaners—and you can cook with them, too.

 Don’t rely on exercise alone

-Thinking you can eat whatever you want as long as you work it off later is actually a pretty dangerous mind-set, particularly if you look at the current research.
-Exercise alone leads to a very modest decrease in total body weight: less than 3 percent!
-(Scarf down a pint of ice cream and you’ll be running a long time to work off the fat and calories. . . .
-Marathon, anyone?)
+Thinking you can eat whatever you want as long as you work it off later is actually a misguided mind-set, particularly if you look at the current research.
+Exercise alone leads to a very modest decrease in total body weight.

 Laugh every day